-• Knowledge and understanding
+Knowledge and understanding

 Contact with teaching staff is through lectures, large and small-group tutorials, workshop and laboratory sessions.
-The majority of staff provide lecture materials on-line; some provide lecture recordings for revision purposes.
-Students are expected to augment lecture materials with their own notes, using these as a basis for further regular study during the course.
-In-class quizzes, and formatively assessed tutorial and laboratory exercises give students the opportunity to exercise their developing knowledge and understanding.
+The majority of staff provide handouts in lectures.
+Students are expected to augment these with their own notes, using these as a basis for further regular study during the course.
+Formatively assessed tutorial and laboratory exercises give students the opportunity to exercise their developing knowledge and understanding.
 Feedback on exercises is given individually or collectively.